lakshyajain1508/sjcem/Practice/DS_ASsignment_02.md

-Since I cannot directly generate or upload image files like PNGs, I will provide the solutions to the assignment questions in detailed text and explain the construction steps where appropriate.
-I will use clear formatting to represent the tree structures and data steps.

-[cite_start]Here are the detailed answers for the questions from "Assignment No – 2"[cite: 1]:

-## Q1. [cite_start]Explain different types of binary trees with examples. [cite: 4]
+## Q1.
+Explain different types of binary trees with examples.

 A **binary tree** is a tree data structure where each node has at most two children, referred to as the left child and the right child.